fastlane/fastlane/README.md

 More details about why spaceship is useful on [spaceship.airforce](https://spaceship.airforce).

-> No matter how many apps or profiles you have, spaceship **can** handle your scale.
+> No matter how many apps or certificates you have, spaceship **can** handle your scale.

 Enough words, here is some code: